apicollective/apibuilder-validation/README.md

   case Right(m) => m
 }

-// If there is an error, return a very nice, human friendly error message multi.validate(
+// If there is an error, return a very nice, human friendly error message.
+// Otherwise 'upcast' the json object to one that matches the expectations
+// set by the specification.
+multi.upcast(
   "POST",
   "/:organization/webhooks",
   Json.obj("url" -> "https://test.flow.io")